open-mmlab/mmyolo/docs/en/tutorials/faq.md

 ## How to use multiple versions of MMYOLO to develop?

-If you have multiple versions of the MMYOLO, such as mmyolo-v1 and mmyolo-v2.
-You can specify the target version of your MMYOLO by using this command in your shell:
+If users have multiple versions of the MMYOLO, such as mmyolo-v1 and mmyolo-v2.
+They can specify the target version of their MMYOLO by using this command in the shell:

 ```shell
 PYTHONPATH="$(dirname $0)/..":$PYTHONPATH
 ```

-You can unset the `PYTHONPATH` when you want to reset to the default MMYOLO by this command:
+Users can unset the `PYTHONPATH` when they want to reset to the default MMYOLO by this command:

 ```shell
 unset PYTHONPATH